turingschool/front-end-curriculum/projects/module-3/showcase.md

 ### Eval process

-In order to ensure that we have time to give relevant feedback to everyone, we are going to do asynchronous project evals.
+Project evals will be asynchronous.
+The feedback for this project will be limited - but feel free to ask questions about your code.
+We highly encourage you to seek a code review and feedback from a peer, house mentor or from the #questions channel in slack - a great opportunity to connect with an alumni and create a warm contact for networking!

 1. We will DM you your scores
-  * _Note: in the interest of time, the feedback for this project will be limited - but feel free to ask questions about your code!
 2. In a DM, we will send you a link to part of your project code.
   * Please describe that code in your own words:
     - what does that code do,